Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/rng.md

 The option `MBEDTLS_NO_DEFAULT_ENTROPY_SOURCES` has removed since it is no longer meaningful, now that the entropy module is private.
 TF-PSA-Crypto 1.0 does not support platforms without an entropy source.
 This ability will be reintroduced in a future minor release.

+#### PSA entropy injection

+The configuration option `MBEDTLS_PSA_INJECT_ENTROPY` has been removed.
+TF-PSA-Crypto 1.0 does not provide a way to store an entropy seed in the key store.
+This will be reimplemented in a future minor version.

 ### Configuration of the DRBG

 The built-in random number generator is now configured through three options: